tfynes-pivotal/AppMedic/README.md

 How to add AppMedic web-shell to spring boot application:

 	copy 'pcfshell_debugger_buildpack_offline.zip' and 'extract_launch_debugger.sh' to your <app>/src/main/resources/static folder

 	package your application for deployment to cloud foundry (e.g. mvn package)

 	'manifest.yml' defines app manifest with sidecar definition

 	'deploy_with_debugger.sh' script illustates commands to push application with sidecar

 	'addAppDebuggerRoute.sh' script uses the 'cf curl' command to add an additional port to an appliation and an additional route to expose it externally

-'''
-addAppDebuggerRoute.sh <AppName> <AppDebuggerHostname> <CloudFoundrySpace> <CloudFoundryRouteDomain>
-'''
+	addAppDebuggerRoute.sh AppName AppDebuggerHostname CloudFoundrySpace CloudFoundryRouteDomain

 Note 'deploy_with_debugger.sh' illustates how the v3 api is needed to push an app to cloud foundry that uses a sidecar